Turkey strikes in Syria, Iraq a week after Istanbul bombing | Times Leader

 Warplanes attacked bases of the outlawed Kurdistan Workers’ Party, or PKK, and the Syrian People’s Protection Units, or YPG, the ministry said in a statement, which was accompanied by images of F-16 jets taking off and footage of a strike from an aerial drone.

-The ministry cited Turkey’s right to self defense under Article 51 of the United Nations Charter in launching an operation it called Claw-Sword.
+The ministry cited Turkey’s right to self defense under Article 51 of the United Nations Charter in launching an operation it called Claw-Sword late Saturday.
 It said it was targeting areas “used as a base by terrorists in their attacks on our country.”

-Turkey said it was seeking to prevent attacks, secure its southern border and “destroy terrorism at its source.”

 Ankara and Washington both consider the PKK a terror group, but disagree on the status of the YPG.
 Under the banner of the Syrian Democratic Forces, the YPG has been allied with the U.S. in the fight against the Islamic State group in Syria.